 (a) In the event of a layoff for any reason, employees shall be laid off in the inverse order of their seniority in the classification in which the work force is being reduced subject to the stipulations in the remainder of this Section.
 No layoffs or reduction to a lower classification shall be executed as long as there are temporary employees serving within the affected classification.

-(b) Seniority will include a weighted system to support an engaged and diverse workforce at the City.

-Along with length of service, 1 additional point (equal to one year length of service) shall be granted for the following employees:

-Union stewards, bargaining team members (during times of active contract negotiations), and elected Union leadership.

-Union members that are also elected leaders of the DEEP leadership council, named leaders of Employee Resource Groups, and regular participants in Employee Resource Group committees and subcomittees as determined by each Employee Resource Group.
-DEEP and Employee Resource Groups will be asked to provide this information about current leaders and participants at the request of HR or the Union.

-Union members that qualify for language differential pay.

-Union members are on their Bureau’s equity team or work group (both in a staff or a volunteer capacity).

-The employee’s seniority is then a “weighted seniority” considering the above four factors, in addition to their length of service.

 (b) A tie in classification seniority shall be broken and greatest seniority determined first by the highest score on the eligible list from which appointment was made; if a tie remains, then, the greatest length of service with the City; if a tie remains, then, the date and time of receipt of the application by the Bureau of Human Resources; if a tie remains, then, by random draw.